 This takes time even if you are quick with keyboards, because for each appointment you need some mouse clicks and to enter the cancellation message.

-Remedy is brought by a VBA script, taking over this annoying task.
+Remedy is brought by a VBA script, taking over this tedious task.

-Since for each week there are a dozen meetings or more, this script will save me tons of time and effort and errors.
+Since for each week there are one or two dozens of meetings or more, ththis script has been saving me a lot of time, effort and errors for a long time.

 This post is available in German, too: Urlaubszeit ‒ viele Termine in Outlook schneller absagen